Leftist tree: Deletion of an arbitrary element from a Min HBLT

 If we have a pointer to a node x in a Min HBLT, we can delete it as follows: Replace the node x with the result of merging its two subtrees and update the s-values of the nodes on the path from x to the root, swapping the right and left subtrees if necessary to maintain the leftist tree property.

-The upward traversal is continued until either we hit the root or the s-values does not change.
+The upward traversal is continued until either we hit the root or the s-value does not change.
 Since we are deleting an element, the S-values on the path traversed cannot be increased.
 Every node that is already the right child of its parent and causes its parent's s-value to be decreased, will remain on the right.
 Every node that is its parent's left child and causes the parent's s-value to be decreased has to be swapped with its right sibling if the s-value becomes lower than the current s-value of the right child.

 Each node needs to have a pointer to its parent, so that we can traverse the path to the root updating the s-values.

 When the traversal ends at some node y, the nodes traversed all lie on the rightmost path rooted at node y.
 An example is shown below.
 It follows that the number of nodes traversed is at most log(m), m being the size of the subtree rooted at y.
 Thus, this operation also takes O(lg m) to perform.